 UX tasks focus on a specific product or service and the end users who interact with it.
 Here are some examples of UX best practices to follow for teams:

-• Accessibility features: Follow guidelines like WCAG (Web Content Accessibility Guidelines) and describe images for visually impaired users.
+- Accessibility features: Follow guidelines like WCAG (Web Content Accessibility Guidelines) and describe images for visually impaired users.
 Ensure text is readable for users with visual impairments.
-Oko, Apple’s 2024 Design Award Winner, focuses on UX that helps visually impaired users find their way around cities
+Oko, Apple’s 2024 Design Award Winner, focuses on UX that helps users who are visually impaired find their way around cities

 Optimize Customer Experience With ClickUp